 We have to understand that the Supreme Being is a Person.
 He is not a thunderous cloud, a burning bush or a loud voice.
 He may utilize these, but ultimately He is a Person, with a will and a personality.
 This is why Jesus emphasized doing God's will: Because only a person can have a will.

 Now since the Supreme Being is a person, and He is, in fact, the Supreme Person, we have to accept that He is in charge.
 Nothing is out of His control, in other words.
-The reason He allows ecclesiastical teachers to hijack His past instructions and turn them into empty, ritualistic ceremony is because He has given us the freedom to choose to come back to Him or not.
+The reason He allows institutional teachers to hijack His past instructions and turn them into empty, ritualistic ceremonies is that He gives us all the freedom to choose to come back to Him or not.

 Love, after all, requires freedom.
 And though it hurts Him to see us abusing His guidance, He is allowing us our freedom of choice.